cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 - ice
 ```

-**Howto:** add basic ingridients into a high glass filled with ice.
+**Howto:** add basic ingredients into a high glass filled with ice.
 Add lemon juice (as you wish).
 Thoroughly mix till the glass is misted.
 Dress with a piece of orange and coctail cherry.
 The drink came out sweet, fragnant, fresh.
 Ruby-coloured coctail perfectly fits to the Ruby logo.

 ### Python